anandlavhale/anandlavhale/README.md

 - 🔔 **EduConnect** – A teacher-student platform for organizing schedules
 - 💰 **Investify** – A micro-investment platform where *spending = saving*
 - 🆘 **Emergency QR Alert System** – A QR-based system for real-time emergency alerts
-- 🧑‍🏫 **Teacher Schedule Manager** – Keeping faculty and students in sync

 Some were built during hackathons, others during solo sprints, but all were fueled by curiosity.